peter-conalgo/django-inplaceedit/README.rst

 ::

-    INPLACEEDIT_EDIT_EMPTY_VALUE = 'Doble click to edit'
+    INPLACEEDIT_EDIT_EMPTY_VALUE = 'Double click to edit'
     INPLACEEDIT_AUTO_SAVE = True
     INPLACEEDIT_EVENT = "dblclick"
-    INPLACEEDIT_DISABLE_CLICK = True  # For inplace edit text into a link tag INPLACEEDIT_EDIT_MESSAGE_TRANSLATION = 'Write a translation' # transmeta option DEFAULT_INPLACE_EDIT_OPTIONS = {} # dictionnary of the optionals parameters that the templatetag can receive to change its behavior (see the Advanced usage section)
+    INPLACEEDIT_DISABLE_CLICK = True  # For inplace edit text into a link tag INPLACEEDIT_EDIT_MESSAGE_TRANSLATION = 'Write a translation' # transmeta option DEFAULT_INPLACE_EDIT_OPTIONS = {} # dictionary of the optionals parameters that the templatetag can receive to change its behavior (see the Advanced usage section)
-    DEFAULT_INPLACE_EDIT_OPTIONS_ONE_BY_ONE = True # modify the behavior of the DEFAULT_INPLACE_EDIT_OPTIONS usage, if True then it use the default values not specified in your template, if False it uses these options only when the dictionnary is empty (when you do put any options in your template)
+    DEFAULT_INPLACE_EDIT_OPTIONS_ONE_BY_ONE = True # modify the behavior of the DEFAULT_INPLACE_EDIT_OPTIONS usage, if True then it use the default values not specified in your template, if False it uses these options only when the dictionary is empty (when you do put any options in your template)

 In your urls.py